 Select a chart for our estimates of the latest trends in the cost index, and what is behind these.

 - The current index starts in January 2015.
 Costs fell during 2015 and early 2016, with much larger reductions for gas than electricity.
-After the recent increases, the dual fuel index is now 3% above its level at the start of 2015.
-The electricity index is 13% higher, while the gas index is 6.2% lower.
+After the increases in late 2016 and late 2017, the dual fuel index is now 4.1% above its level at the start of 2015.
+The electricity index is 13.5% higher, while the gas index is 4.8% lower.

-- Across the entire period from January 2015 to November 2017 wholesale prices have fluctuated both up and down, meaning that their overall impact has been a slight increase for electricity wholesale prices, and a decrease for gas wholesale prices.
-Increases in the cost of government obligations related to supplying electricity account for the fact that the dual fuel index is slightly higher in November 2017 than the start of the period.
+- Across the entire period from January 2015 to February 2018 wholesale prices have fluctuated up and down, meaning that their overall impact since January 2015 has been a slight increase for electricity wholesale prices, and a decrease for gas wholesale prices.
+Increases in the cost of government obligations related to supplying electricity account for the fact that the dual fuel index is 4% higher in February 2018 than the start of the period.

 - Note that the direct costs to suppliers in relation to government programmes that are captured in the Supplier Cost Index reflect only part of their impact on suppliers’ costs and consumer bills.
 For example, the Energy Company Obligation supports the installation of energy efficiency measures, which are expected to reduce energy consumption and so lower bills.
 Because the index is calculated for a fixed level of consumption, it does not reflect this effect.